 Retrieving modified resources

 The easiest way to retrieve resources that have been created or modified since a previous request is to specify a UTC timestamp filter using the If-Modified-Since http parameter.
-Only items created or updated since the specified timestamp will be returned.
+Only items created or updated since the specified timestamp will be returned (accurate to the second).

 Retrieving a filtered set of resources